The Ultimate Christmas Bucket List Ideas That Are FREE or Low Cost.

 7. Watch Christmas Movies

 There’s nothing like snuggling up on the couch with a mug of hot cocoa and watching your favorite holiday film.

 From classics like It’s a Wonderful Life to modern hits like Elf, Christmas movies have a way of capturing the spirit of the season.

 One fun idea my kids enjoy is to make some Grinch Rice Krispie treats while watching The Grinch movie.

-Watching Christmas movies is a good way to spend time with family and friends, and it can also help to get you into the holiday spirit.
+Watching Christmas movies is a good way to spend time with family and friends and can also help get you into the holiday spirit.

 So pop some popcorn, grab a blanket, and settle in for a festive movie night with your favorite holiday flicks.

 Use this list of over 100 Christmas movie favorites to find the perfect Christmas movie for your family!

 Baking cookies is a fun and festive activity for the whole family.